stefandrissen/sam-coupe-technical-manual/techmanual.md

     ret
 ````

-The method above corrupts HL and DE, but it can be adapted to use the alternate register set or IX or lY if desired.
+The method above corrupts HL and DE, but it can be adapted to use the alternate register set or IX or IY if desired.

 | Hex  |   |
 | ---: | - |